RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 - **Remarks** - enter any remarks specific to the Preparation, not the Collection Object, here.
 This information can be included in the correspondence with the Requester, e.g., the fact that the specimen sampled was substituted for the one requested.
 - **Internal Misc** – use this field for any internal curatorial information which is not to be shared but be aware that information here could be requested to be seen.

-### 4.3 Enter Destructive Sampling information
+Destructive Sampling section

-This section should only be completed for preparations created during destructive sampling.

 - **Material type** - enter the type of material sample (e.g. Flower sample, Leaf sample, Pollen sample).
 - **Derived from** - this is for preparations made for Destructive Sampling ONLY.
 Enter the barcode of the specimen from which the sample was taken.
 - **Denied Requests** - this field is available to record the Destructive Sampling Request number for a request for which this specimen was denied.
 This information should be considered for recording on a case by case basis and is not necessary for every denied request.

   _Tip - if the request includes specimens that are not to be sampled see the section below on Denied requests/samples._

-- **Legacy Number** – this is a read-only field for the BG-BASE specimen number.

 For more information on entering data into the Preparation record see the **[Instructions](https://rbge-herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.html)** for entering a new **Preparation**

 - Enter any specific **Determinations** relating to this Preparation if required.

 If the remaining information is the same as for the other preparations in the Collection Object record, then click **Save** and close the record.

-### 4.4 Checking the sample records

 You should now see the Preparation for the destructive sample in the list of Preparations in the Collection Object.